 Step 1: Before starting the sauce, prepare all the ingredients so that you have everything ready.
 Slice the garlic cloves, chop the parsley, and grate the parmesan.

 Step 2: The next step prepare a large pot of salted water.
 When the water is boiling, cook the pasta according to the package instructions.
 Cook pasta until al dente.
-The sauce is quick to make, and the pasta should be added while it’s still warm.
-Sometimes, you can also add some cup of the pasta water to the sauce as it thickens.
+The sauce is quick to make, and the pasta should be added while it's still warm.
+Sometimes, you can also add some of the pasta water to the sauce as it thickens.

-Step 3: In the next step we will prepare authentic alfredo sauce.
-Melt butter medium-low heat.
+Step 3: In the next step, we will prepare authentic alfredo sauce.
+Melt butter on medium-low heat.
 Once the butter is completely melted, add the garlic and stir constantly to prevent it from burning.
-Don’t worry about using a lot of garlic, and it doesn’t need to be grated or crushed.
+Don't worry about using a lot of garlic, and it doesn't need to be grated or crushed.
 This method reduces the risk of burning and allows the garlic to caramelize, giving the dish a wonderful aroma.
 Trust me, everyone loves garlic in Alfredo Pasta!

 Step 4: I prefer to slightly brown the butter until it takes on a nutty flavor, which pairs well with the parmesan.
 When the butter and garlic reach the perfect color, which usually takes about 6 minutes on low heat, they should be ready at the same time.